bfirsh/funker/README.md

 ### Calling a function

-Let's try calling the function from a Node shell:
+Let's try calling the function from a Python shell:

 ```
 $ docker run -it --net funker funker/python